TheMiki666/HashMap/README.md

 # TESTING

-The HashMap class is tested in two different ways in main2.rb file:
+The HashSet class is tested in two different ways in main2.rb file:
  * Test 1: checking the capacity growing and shrinking
  * You have to uncomment the lines 153 and 161 of the HashSet#change_capacity method if you want to play this test properly